ERIE CANALWAY TRAIL:

 The BIKE LANE continues left along Marine Dr crossing over the Commercial Slip.

 The Commercial Slip was a remnant of Little Buffalo Creek, which flowed into the Buffalo River just before the larger stream entered Lake Erie.
 The Commercial Slip formed one boundary of Buffalo's infamous Canal District, and was filled in when the district was marked for urban renewal in the 1950s.
 The Erie Canal Redevelopment project unearthed building foundations from the Canal-era neighborhood and restored the Commercial Slip.

-Note; The Shoreline Trail; West Side continues along the Outer Harbor across the Buffalo River via a Bike Ferry.
-The ferry docks across the pedestrian bridge next to the Commercial Slip.
+Note; To connect to the Shoreline Trail; Industrial Heritage Section-West Side, which travels south along the Outer Harbor, you must cross the Buffalo River via a Bike Ferry.
+The Bike Ferry Landing is located next to the Commercial Slip.
 See; QUEEN CITY BIKE FERRY for hours and fees.
-See: Shoreline Trail .
+See: Shoreline Trail Industrial Heritage Section.

 BEFORE YOU SET OUT BE SURE TO READ THE